Photo: The Canadian Press

 Over the past week, it’s been incredibly heartwarming to see footage of thousands of Canadians attending vigils across the country.
 I felt relief hearing words of solidarity from everyone from government officials to friends to strangers.

 Yet, at the same time, we need to deal with the racism in our streets.
 This event has laid bare the fault lines in our society, fractured everyone’s sense of complacency and woken us out of our stupor.
 Words matter: They guide us, they hurt us and they marginalize us.
 Quebec’s premier, Philippe Couillard, said it best: “We are all responsible.
 I am responsible.
 Elected officials are responsible.
-You [in the media] are responsible in how you carry the words.
+You [in] are responsible in how you carry the words.
 Everybody has a role to play.”

 As I watched the funeral of three of the men who were killed, I was touched by the words of Tarek Younis, who talked about the anger that many of us are feeling.
 “Anger is a powerful mobilizing emotion that energizes us in the face of injustice,” he said.
 “Every Canadian has a right to anger...and the validation of this anger is an essential step in the path of collective healing and social harmony.”

 Muslims aren’t the first to experience this type of marginalization, but I certainly hope they will be the last.
 I am angry, so I will move forward with the determination to raise my children with the same values, compassion and awareness that my parents raised me.
 I can only hope that it will make them more courageous and equipped to build a more inclusive society for all.